Experience-Monks/web-audio-player/README.md

 [(demo)](http://jam3.github.io/web-audio-player/)

 A simplified cross-browser WebAudio wrapper with a narrow API.
-This repo also attempts to report and solve some ["Gotchas"](#gotchas) for getting WebAudio working on mobile.
+This repo also attempts to report and solve some ["WebAudio Gotchas"](#webaudio-gotchas) for getting WebAudio working on mobile.
 It targets new browsers and devices, and does not attempt to provide a non-WebAudio fallback.

 See [caniuse.com WebAudio API](http://caniuse.com/#feat=audio-api).